 We performed a comparison between AirMagnet Survey and NetAlly EtherScope nXG based on real PeerSpot user reviews.

-Find out in this report how the two Network Troubleshooting solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It allows us to prepare more real designs.
-Later, we validate them with actual surveys."
+Find out in this report how the two Network Troubleshooting solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We use the solution for Wi-Fi and networks."

 "I would like to rate the product as eight of ten."